Syntax Document

 }

-Use the import keyword to import modules:
+Use import keyword to import other modules or standard library:

 import "user.n"